Learn how to smoke it for delectable poultry that no one will be able to resist.

 This is why, if you are not yet an experienced smoker, we strongly advise you to use one of the following types of wood.

-The cherry wood is delicious enough without overpowering the natural flavor of the meat.
+The cherry wood is delicious enough without overpowering the meat’s natural flavor.
 Furthermore, cherry will lend a considerable tint to the carcass, making your guests appreciate and wonder how you did it.

-Furthermore, it has another fantastic feature: this type of wood may be perfectly matched with any brine that will be used to prepare the meat.
+Furthermore, it has another fantastic feature: this type of wood may perfectly match any brine used to prepare the meat.

 To create the characteristic smokey aroma, consider adding a touch of hickory to the cherry wood when smoking!